True Crime in the Great Outdoors

 b.
 If so, whether there is a substantial probability that in the foreseeable future, the defendant will attain the capacity to permit his trial to proceed.”

-She also ruled that the U.S. Marshals Service “shall not” bring Jordan back to the district until ordered so by the court.
+She also ruled that the U.S. Marshals Service “shall not” bring Jordan back to the district until the court orders it.

 james jordan knife